seiszhang/ucerf3-etas-results/2020_03_20-ComCatM5p0_nn00719663_PointSource_kCOV1p5/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/21 10:33:30 UTC, 9 hours after the simulation start time.
+Last updated at 2020/03/22 03:33:34 UTC, 1.1 days after the simulation start time.

-Total matching ComCat events found: 0
+Total matching ComCat events found: 1

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*